What Is a Trade Show Attendee List? How to Get One

 5 Ways to Get a Trade Show Attendee List Before the Event

-The most straightforward approach is to contact the event organizer and ask for the attendee list.
-Many organizers provide lists to exhibitors and sponsors as part of their packages.
+The most direct approach: contact the event organizer and ask.
+Many provide lists to exhibitors and sponsors as part of their packages.

-If you are exhibiting, always ask the organizer for the attendee list in your sponsorship negotiation.
-It is often available as an add-on even if not listed in the standard package.
+If you're exhibiting, negotiate the attendee list into your sponsorship package.
+It's often available as an add-on even when it's not listed in the standard tier.

 2. Search LinkedIn for Public Event Posts